digitc1/AZURE-HSM-POC/README.md

 ## Approach

-First, we will implement a solution without our own encryption (there is an Azure encryption by default), then we will implement the same solution with Customer Managed Key (CMK) encryption on CosmosDB.
+First, we will implement a solution without our own encryption (there is an Azure encryption by default), then we will implement the same solution with Customer Managed Key (CMK) encryption on CosmosDB and Azure storage.

 All deployment will be performed using "Infrastructure as code" for sake of reusability and consistency.
-See each folder's .md file for specific information about the changes and commands to deploy.
+See each folder's markdown file for specific information about the changes and deployment procedure.